yvespeirsman/storymode/README.md

-# StoryMode

-A terminal, agentic writing harness for fiction — the same idea as a coding agent CLI (OpenCode, pi.dev), but pointed at a novel instead of a codebase.
+# StoryMode: your Claude Code for Fiction

-You run it inside a project folder full of plain markdown files, and it reads and edits those files through an AI agent that keeps your outline, character bible, and manuscript in sync as you go.
+StoryMode is an agentic writing harness for fiction.
+It takes its inspiration from coding agents like Claude Code, OpenCode and pi.dev, and applies it to novels instead of codebases.
+Run it inside a project folder with markdown files, and it reads and edits those files through an AI agent that keeps your outline, character bible, and manuscript in sync as you go.

-Every file the agent wants to write — a chapter, a character bio, the outline — is shown to you as a diff first.
-Nothing lands until you approve it.
+StoryMode structures the writing process as a collaboration between man and machine.
+When you start StoryMode, the program will scan your project directory, determine the status of your novel, and suggest what to do next.
+The AI agent helps you create an outline, characters, chapters, etc., but does not make any changes to your work without your approval.

 ## Requirements